SAP/ui5-typescript/packages/dts-generator/README.md

 # DTS-Generator

-This is a "private" npm package containing the logic for generating TypeScript signatures from SAP UI5 api.json file.
+This is an "internal" npm package containing the logic for generating TypeScript signatures from SAP UI5 api.json file.

-It is currently **not meant for external consumption** and is thus not published to npm and is instead used as an internal dev-dependency in this mono repo.
+It is currently **not meant for external consumption** and is thus not published to npm and is instead used as an **internal** dev-dependency in this mono repo.

 At this time it is only used in the [@openui5/ts-types](../types) package during development flows.